bogpetre/geometry_vs_topography/README.md

 done
 ```

-run_rsn_hcp_msmall_grayord_spm.sh will run the first level analysis and prepare inputs for
+run_rsn_hcp_msmall_grayord_spm.sh will run the first level analysis (dual regression) and prepare
-topographic and geometric similarity analyses.
-These will take several hours to run, same as
+inputs for topographic and geometric similarity analyses.
+These will take several hours to run,
-the task scripts.
-Note once again that they must be run from inside the macros/ directory for
+same as the task scripts.
+Note once again that they must be run from inside the macros/ directory
-relative paths to be correct.
+for relative paths to be correct.

 To compute similarity metrics from these outputs we used the the *bsc.sh scripts.
 To replicate
 this for your example dyad you can invoke the following,